daios-ai/msg/data/msplain.md

 # MindScript Language Manual (Human-Oriented)

-MindScript is a concise, expression-oriented language with a clean surface syntax, structural types, first-class functions, and rich annotations.
-This manual presents the **human** (plain) MindScript syntax and semantics—free of machine-only encodings.
+MindScript is a compact, expression-oriented language for two kinds of computation: deductive (ordinary, deterministic functions) and inductive (first-class oracles backed by models or external sources).
+It pairs formal, structural types with informal annotations (human text that actually guides oracles) while keeping syntax clean and readable.

 ---